lkesteloot/unsong/unsong-1.md

 “[sc]Please avoid the area where Taiwan used to be.
 In addition, please avoid areas close to where Taiwan used to be, in particular, the East China Sea, the South China Sea, the Philippine Sea, Japan, Korea, and all parts of China within one thousand miles of a coast.
 Thank you for your cooperation.[/sc]”

 “[sc]Attention.
-Due to a scale back in coverage, the moral arc of the universe no longer bends toward justice. we apologize for the inconvenience.[/sc]”
+Due to a scale back in coverage, the moral arc of the universe no longer bends toward justice.
+We apologize for the inconvenience.[/sc]”

 Seventy-one days after the chaos had begun, a message from Uriel appeared in raised welts on the skin of all of the livestock in the world: